dh256git/project27/README.md

 * The blog, and
 * the Dancyclopedia.

 The TWIST blog provides life style articles on living with a vision impairment.
-Project log on the other hand, does what it says.
+The LogBook on the other hand, does what it says.
 It keeps a log of issues encountered, snippets of problems and solutions while developing the content.

 The Dancyclopedia is what I think about as an educational, web journal.
 Initially, six volumes form part of the journal.